-from the so,-why-is-the-GCHQ-still-collecting-paychecks? dept
+from the either-don't-understand-the-system-or-it-doesn't-work-the-way-Yahoo-clai dept

 Yahoo's in the middle of another national security-related courtroom battle, albeit somewhat inadvertently.
 Its response to a discovery order in a drug dealer's trial has left the defense wondering exactly how the hell it complied with it.
 Joseph Cox of Motherboard has more details.

 Defense lawyers in the case claim that six months of deleted emails were recovered—something which Yahoo's policies state is not possible.
 The defense therefore speculates that the emails may have instead been collected by real-time interception or an NSA surveillance program.

 United States Magistrate Judge Maria-Elena James, from a San Francisco court, granted the defense's motion for discovery in an order filed on Wednesday.

 Russell Knaggs, the accused drug dealer, apparently utilized a Yahoo email account to hook up suppliers in Colombia with buyers in Europe.
 To add to the difficulty level, Knaggs did this while serving time for another drug bust.
 The method used was not all that uncommon.
 Everyone shared a single email account and composed draft messages.
 Each party would log into the account, read the draft message left for them, and compose a draft of their own in response.
 No emails were sent.
 All drafts were then deleted from both the "Draft" folder and the "Trash."